 Town and city parks and recreation departments may run sports leagues and other short-term special programs for children and youth that don’t need school-age care licensure.

 Resources for New Programs

-- Now in its third edition, Southwest Educational Development Library’s (SEDL) Resource Guide for Planning and Operating Afterschool Programs describes readily available and inexpensive resources that support afterschool programs on topics that include: management, communication, programming, community building and collaboration, and developing connections between K–12 educational and afterschool programs.
+- Now in its third edition, Southwest Educational Development Library’s (SEDL) Resource Guide for Planning and Operating Afterschool Programs provides a description of resources to support afterschool programs.
+Many of the entries will also apply to before-school, summer, and community learning center programs.